Can Mold be Completely Removed From a House?

 Luckily, there are some best practices that have proven to prevent mold from making its way back into your home:

-- Completely dry out any wet materials. – Whether it’s wet clothes, floor boards, carpets, or furniture – remove any and all wet materials from the home until they’re fully dry.
+- Completely dry out any wet materials. – Whether wet clothes, floorboards, carpets, or furniture – remove any wet materials from the home until they’re fully dry.

 - Use proper ventilation to keep moisture out. – Check that your AC unit is working well and not collecting moisture.
 The better ventilation you have, the less chance there is of returning mold.